iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

   pstat.set_param('linearSweep',param)

-Note, all time values, such as quietTime and duration, are given in (ms).
-All output voltages, such as quietValue, startValue and finalValue, are given in (V).
-A complete description of the parameters for all voltammetric tests is given in the :ref:`test_param_ref` section of the documentation.
+In the param dictionary above specifying the parameter values all time values, such as quietTime and duration, are given in (ms) and all output voltages, such as quietValue, startValue and finalValue, are given in (V).
+For a complete description of the parameters for all voltammetric see the :ref:`test_param_ref` section of the documentation.

 *****************************************
 Getting/setting measurement current range